glitch-txs/w3-docs/docs/w3-react/init.md

 The uri is the value you can use to create your own QR code.

-There's also a built-in abstraction in case you want to use all the wallet classes in your application:
+There's also a built-in abstraction in case you want to use all the classes in your application:

 ```tsx
 import { W3, initWallets, mainnet, W3Props } from '@glitch-txs/w3-react'